apache/apisix-website/blog/en/blog/2022/06/14/xueqiu-with-apache-apisix.md

 - Authentication
 - Investment
 - Observability
-description: This article is compiled from the sharing at [Apache APISIX Summit ASIA 2022](https://apisix-summit.org/).
-It introduces how Xueqiu uses APISIX to achieve more flexible services in adjusting the active-active architecture.
+description: This article introduces how Xueqiu uses APISIX to achieve more flexible services in adjusting the active-active architecture.
-tags: [User Case]
+tags: [Case Studies]
 ---

 > This article is compiled from the sharing at [Apache APISIX Summit ASIA 2022](https://apisix-summit.org/).
 It introduces how Xueqiu uses APISIX to achieve more flexible services in adjusting the active-active architecture.